 Dr. Cao-Nguyen’s professional background also includes School Overlay Counseling, Psychiatric Treatment Programs, and Rape Crisis/Trauma Recovery Services.
 She holds a bachelor’s in psychology, master’s in counseling and a doctorate in diversity studies.
 Dr. Cao-Nguyen has also served as Faculty Associate in the Department of Psychology and an adjunct instructor in the Department of Research and Advanced Studies at UWF.
 Courses she has taught include Academic Foundations, Consultation Process, Psychology and Culture, and Counseling Foundations and Cultural Competency in Higher Education.
 She served on the President’s Council for Diversity and Inclusion, Campus Care Team, Title IX Committee, Public Health Committee, Information Technology Planning and Advisory Council, and the Accessible Technology Work Group.

-As the Associate Vice President for Academic Engagement, Dr. Cao-Nguyen is responsible for the oversight and management of the following units: Student Retention Initiatives, International Affairs, Career Development and Community Engagement, and the Center for Academic Success.
+As the Associate Vice President for Academic Engagement, Dr. Cao-Nguyen is responsible for the oversight and management of the following units: Assessment and Technology, Student Retention Initiatives, International Affairs, Career Development, and Community Engagement, and the Center for Academic Success.
 As the University’s Student Ombudsperson, she is the designated neutral party and resource for students who may have University-related concerns or grievances.